umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 turnover can cause performance problems.
 The more objects created, the more items allocated in memory, the harder the job is for the Garbage Collector == more performance problems.
 Even worse is when you allocate tons of items in memory and/or really large items in memory, they will remain in memory for a long time because they'll end up in something called "Generation 3" which the
-GC tries to ignore for as long as possible because it knows it's gonna take a lot of resources to cleanup!
+GC tries to ignore for as long as possible because it knows it's going to take a lot of resources to cleanup!

-So if you have a huge site and are running Linq queries over tons of content, how do you avoid allocating all of these `IPublishedContent` instances?
+So, if you have a huge site and are running Linq queries over tons of content, how do you avoid allocating all of these `IPublishedContent` instances?

 Instead of iterating over (and thus creating them) we can use regular old `XPath` or use the `XPathNodeIterator` directly: